wuquanyao/build-a-better-web-together/static-files.md

 ### Disabling caching

-`Static`, `StaticFS` and `StaticWeb` functions automatically cache the given files for a period of time (default 20 seconds).
-In certain situations you don't want that caching to happen (development etc.).

 Caching can be disabled by setting `github.com/kataras/iris/config`'s `StaticCacheDuration` to `time.Duration(1)` **before calling any of the named functions**.
 Setting `StaticCacheDuration` to `time.Duration(0)` will reset the cache time to 10 seconds (as specified in fasthttp).